-- Prerequisite units of competency An asterisk () against a unit of competency code in the list above indicates there is a prerequisite requirement that must be met.
-Prerequisite unit(s) of competency must be assessed before assessment of any unit of competency with an asterisk. - Elective units are subject to change prior to the commencement of the program.
-This is to ensure alignment to current industry practices. - # Mandatory Workplace Health and Safety (WHS) training The unit CPCCWHS1001 Prepare to work safely in the construction industry is designed to meet WHSQ regulatory authority requirements for General Construction Induction Training (GCIT) and must be achieved before access to any building and construction work site.
+- \Prerequisite units of competency An asterisk (\) against a unit of competency code in the list above indicates there is a prerequisite requirement that must be met.
+Prerequisite unit(s) of competency must be assessed before assessment of any unit of competency with an asterisk. - Elective units may be subject to change prior to the commencement of the program.
+This is to ensure alignment to current industry practices. - # The unit CPCWHS1001 Prepare to work safely in the construction industry is designed to meet WHSQ regulatory authority requirements for General Construction Induction Training (GCIT) and must be achieved before access to any building and construction work site.
 Successful completion of this unit of competency as part of this Blue Dog Training VETiS program will result in the student being issued with a Workplace Health and Safety Queensland Construction Induction 'White Card'.

-More information can be found about each of these individual qualifications at: https://training.gov.au/Training/Details/CPC10120 https://training.gov.au/Training/Details/CPC20220
+More information about this qualification is available at: https://training.gov.au/Training/Details/CPC20220

-Preference will be given to those students who demonstrate good work ethic and attitude across their classes plus an interest in construction.
+There are no entry requirements, however, preference will be given to those students who demonstrate good work ethic and attitude across their classes, an interest in a construction pathway post school and a sound achievement in mathematics in year 10.

 Due to the nature of this industry, safety is a major consideration.
 To be enrolled in this subject, students must have previously demonstrated safe behaviour in their classes.
-A high-risk activities form must also be completed, signed and returned to the College.
+A high-risk activities form must be completed, signed and returned to the College.
+OnGuard safety training modules must also be completed within the first two weeks of enrolment.